Hello God

 Hello God is a 1951 semi-documentary film with a pacifist message, starring Errol Flynn as a soldier.

 For many years this was considered a lost film, but in 2013 a copy was discovered in the basement of the surrogate court of New York City.
-Two of seven cans of the movie were deteriorated beyond hope, but five survived and are at the George Eastman House film archive for restoration.
+Two of seven cans of the movie were deteriorated beyond repair, but five survived and are now at the George Eastman House film archive for restoration.

 Plot

 An unknown soldier (Errol Flynn) relates the story of four young men who are killed at the Battle of Anzio before they go into Heaven.
 As they approach Heaven, the soldiers ask to be accepted, although they arrived long before they were permitted to complete their lives on Earth.